Countable sets versus sets that are countable in Reverse Mathematics: Reverse Mathematics and countable sets

-The second part follows as in the proof of Corollary \ref{wood}. \end{proof} As a preliminary conclusion, our results concerning K\"onig's various lemmas are somewhat more complicated than those in Section \ref{LP}.
+As a preliminary conclusion, our results concerning K\"onig's various lemmas are somewhat more complicated than those in Section \ref{LP}.
 On one hand, Corollary \ref{wood} provides the nice equivalence $\Korg_{1}\asa \cocode_{1}$, but we do not know how to obtain an equivalence between $\Korg_{0}$ and $\cocode_{0}$.
-On the other hand, the splittings in Corollaries \ref{wood} and \ref{wood2} are of course quite nice.
+On the other hand, the splittingd in Corollary \ref{wood} and the results in Theorem \ref{wood2} are of course quite nice.

 Finally, the restriction of K\"onig's tree lemma to \emph{binary} trees yields the second Big Five system, called $\WKL_{0}$.
 We briefly discuss the latter and associated equivalences.